Scroll Top

 To book onto any of the other learning courses, speak to your line manager in the first instance.

-Full details of the Council’s ICT and Cyber Security guidance can be found on Connects.
+Full details of the council’s ICT and Cyber Security guidance can be found on Connects.

 “The Cyber Security team would like to thank everyone who took the time to attend a webinar or read our articles during Cyber Scotland Week.
 Cyber-attack represents a real threat to the Council and we all play a vital role in the Council’s defence.
 Please continue to exercise vigilance to cyber threats, particularly phishing emails.
 We encourage everyone to report any suspicious email or activity to the Cyber Security team.”